flare-foundation/governance-proposals/SIP/SIP_3.md

 Currently, node IDs of validators run by Flare are hard-coded in the Songbird validator code, so that only validators run by Flare can secure the Songbird network.

-If this proposal is accepted, the hard-coded node IDs will be removed, and the underlying proof-of-stake consensus will be enabled, so that nodes will need to be staked to validate.
+If this proposal is accepted, the hard-coded node IDs will be removed, and the underlying Proof-of-Stake consensus will be enabled, so that nodes will need to be staked to validate.

 ### 2.2 Align Songbird and Flare Code